filecoin-project/lotus/documentation/en/api-methods.md

 ### StateSearchMsg
 StateSearchMsg searches for a message in the chain, and returns its receipt and the tipset where it was executed

+NOTE: If a replacing message is found on chain, this method will return a MsgLookup for the replacing message - the MsgLookup.Message will be a different CID than the one provided in the 'cid' param, MsgLookup.Receipt will contain the result of the execution of the replacing message.

+If the caller wants to ensure that exactly the requested message was executed, they MUST check that MsgLookup.Message is equal to the provided 'cid'.
+Without this check both the requested and original message may appear as successfully executed on-chain, which may look like a double-spend.

+A replacing message is a message with a different CID, any of Gas values, and different signature, but with all other parameters matching (source/destination, nonce, params, etc.)

 Perms: read